Edible Flowers

 Chamomile

-Chamomile flowers are small and daisy-like.
-They’re most known for making calming teas.
-Chamomile can also infuse syrups and honey.
-The flavor is apple-like and floral.
-Chamomile pairs well with citrus and mint.
+Chamomile flowers are small and daisy-like with an apple-like, floral flavor.
+Most known for calming teas, they can also infuse syrups and honey with that distinctive flavor.
+Chamomile pairs particularly well with citrus and mint in both sweet and savory applications.

 Squash Blossoms